 The team was led by Allen School professors Stefano Tessaro, Sham Kakade (who holds a joint appointment in the UW Department of Statistics), Shyam Gollakota, and Tadayoshi Kohno, along with John Langford, Eric Horvitz, and Jonathan Larson at Microsoft.
 Read more in this Allen School blog post and the team’s white paper on arXiv.org.

-The team behind the PACT framework subsequently teamed up with Dr. Jacob Sunshine of UW Medicine and volunteers at Microsoft to produce a new mobile contact tracing app, CovidSafe, that combines the robust privacy-preserving protocols of PACT with tools for tracking disease symptoms and transmitting public health messages to users.
+The team behind the PACT framework subsequently teamed up with Dr. Jacob Sunshine of UW Medicine, the Brotman Baty Institute, and volunteers at Microsoft to produce a mobile contact tracing app, CommonCircle (formerly known as CovidSafe), that combines the robust privacy-preserving protocols of PACT with tools for tracking disease symptoms and transmitting public health messages to users.
 The researchers are working on versions of the app, currently in the demo stage, for the Android and iOS mobile operating systems.
-They also publicly released the code to enable public health agencies and other organizations to customize CovidSafe’s features for their own use.
-Learn more in the UW News release and a related GeekWire article.
+They also publicly released the code to enable public health agencies and other organizations to customize CommonCircle’s features for their own use.
+Learn more about the project in the UW News release and a related GeekWire article.

 Crowdsourcing a potential cure